 - How can purpose impact learning?

 Video of Emily Esfahani Smith's keynote presentation and Q&A session is available to the DePaul University community (requires Campus Connect authentication).
+You can also watch a recap of the conference, which is available to the public on the Teaching Commons YouTube channel.

 View schedule in new window